3D Hard Surface Vs Organic Modeling (Differences)

 What is Hard Surface Modeling?

-Hard surface modeling is one of the 3D modeling techniques used for creating smooth and static surface 3D models.
-It is more into the creation of inorganic 3D models like furniture, buildings, cars, machines, weapons, robots, armour, and more.
+Hard surface modeling is a 3D modeling technique used for creating hard surface 3D models like machines, weapons, and any non-living objects.
+It is more into the creation of inorganic 3D models (non-living) like furniture, buildings, cars, machines, weapons, robots, armour, and more.
 This is ideal for video games and science fiction.

 If you want specialization in 3d architectural visualization, you have to focus more on hard surface modeling compared to organic modeling.
 However, the differentiating lines between the two modeling types get blurred at places.
 The sofa on which you sit is flexible and its model carries many folds and curves for realistic looks.
 Some would argue that it is not a hard surface model due to the curves.